 5.6 The author makes the following new claims in relation to his case.
 Firstly, that the State party violated article 14, paragraph 2, of the Covenant, as the author’s expulsion from Hungary on the basis of a charge of which he had not been convicted was a violation of the presumption of innocence.
 Secondly, that the State party violated article 14, paragraph 3 (g), as the author claims to have been pressured to testify against himself by not allowing him to go to the toilet while in detention and telling him that if he made a complaint, it would take one month to process and he would be detained for the whole period.

-.

 5.7 The State party has not made any additional observations on the admissibility or the merits of this case.